(1) Punctuation marks

 Punctuation marks are symbols that indicate the structure and organization of written language.
 There are many punctuation marks in the English language.
 Punctuation marks help guide your writing and sentences.
 They can show pauses, strong feeling of expression, statement, command, questioning and much more.
 Some common punctuation marks include; periods, question marks, quotation marks, exclamation marks, colons, semi-colons, apostrophes, dashes, and much more.

-b-Importance of punctuation
+b-Importance of

-When we speak, we can pause or emphasize certain words and phrases to help people understand what we are saying.
+phrases to help people understand what we are saying.
 In our writing,

-We use punctuation to show pauses and emphasis.
 Punctuation marks help the reader understand what we mean.

 A punctuation mark is a mark, or sign, used in writing to divide texts into phrases and sentences and make the meaning clear.